Kay Guinane, Director

 Andrea Hall is an attorney with more than a decade of experience as a writer and editor, primarily of regulatory compliance publications.
-She serves as the State Death Penalty Abolition Coordinator for Amnesty International USA and coordinated Amnesty's work - advocacy, lobbying and grassroots organizing - on the successful Maryland death penalty repeal campaign.
+She monitors and reports on security-related developments impacting nonprofits, coordinates social media and press relations, and is an active advocate at Congress and the administration.
+She serves as the Maryland and Federal Death Penalty Abolition Coordinator for Amnesty International USA and coordinated Amnesty's work - advocacy, lobbying and grassroots organizing - on the successful Maryland death penalty repeal campaign.
 She has been invited to speak on the topic at regional and national conferences.

 Ms. Hall received a B.A. in Communications from Trinity University in San Antonio, Texas, and a J.D. from the University of Richmond, where she was the Lead Articles Editor of the Law Review, founded the Public Interest Law Association, and received the Nina R. Kestin Service Award at graduation.
 She is a member of the Virginia State Bar.